kaykay-dv/pocketsearch/README.md

 * If only one token is entered the query is turned to a prefix query: ^inv* OR inv - thus the characters are searched at the beginning of the column OR at any arbitrary position in the column.
 * If more tokens are provided (separated by whitespaces), only the last token is turned to a prefix query.
 In this case the first token becomes ^inv OR inv

 The typeahead method only allows one field (in this case text) to be searched.
 Multiple fields are not allowed, neither is the use of operators including the prefix operator.
+As the .typeahead method returns a Query object as the .search method does, all previously described methods can be used as well, specifically .order_by or highlightening functions.

 # Schemas